 - HVDC transmission requires conversion equipment at converter stations.
 This equipment is relatively expensive (especially in projects with small transmission distances).
 Moreover, it causes additional power losses and reduces the overall reliability of a transmission system.
 The complexity and high cost of converter stations are considered as the obstacles to HVDC technology application. - HVDC systems are less standardized and harder to operate than AC systems.
 It is especially hard to operate complex multi-terminal systems, where coordination of several converter stations is required.
 Localization and clearing of HVDC faults are also problematic.
-There is ongoing research on HVDC systems coordination and protection.

-• There exist stability issues of AC power systems connected to HVDC grids [126].
+There is ongoing research on HVDC systems coordination and protection. - There exist stability issues of AC power systems connected to HVDC grids [143].
 HVDC interconnection affects reactive power and voltage control in several nodes of an AC grid.
-The problems become especially acute in weak AC systems connected to powerful HVDC lines [128].
+The problems become especially acute in weak AC systems connected to powerful HVDC lines [145].
 Moreover, some converter stations consume reactive power and, therefore, require reactive power support from an AC grid.
 This reactive power dependence makes the overall system more vulnerable to voltage drops and power outages.

 Comparing the mentioned features of HVDC transmission, we may conclude that HVDC technology has great potential for cross-border power interconnection projects.
 The cost-effectiveness and controllability outweigh the issues of grids operation and control.
 Moreover, the technology evolves: new converters and DC breakers appear; novel coordination and protection mechanisms are being implemented.
-We, therefore, believe that it is reasonable to assume that future projects of cross-border power interconnections would be realized based on HVDC transmission.
+Considering current trends [142], we believe that it is reasonable to assume that future projects of cross-border power interconnections would be realized based on HVDC transmission.

-This assumption allows us to legitimately apply the TEP model (2.1)-(2.5).
+This assumption allows us to legitimately apply the TEP model (3.1)-(3.5).
 In all case studies of this work, we consider the asynchronous interconnection of AC power systems via HVDC lines.
 Such interconnections enable control of power flows according to economic signals.
 We, therefore, omit the Kirchhoff's voltage law and use the linear TEP model to estimate the possible benefits of cross-border electricity trade and analyze the stability of cooperation.

 TEP is an essential tool that enables economic planning and operation of power systems.
-The common practice of power lines updates identification lies in formulating mathematical optimization models that minimize the total cost of power systems or maximize the social welfare of electricity market participants.
-In this section, we classified existing approaches to TEP and reviewed the state-ofthe-art.
+The common practice in adding new transmission lines to an existing transmission network lies in formulating mathematical optimization models where the objective functions minimize the total cost of power systems or maximize the social welfare of electricity market participants.
+In this section, we classified existing approaches to TEP and reviewed the state-of-the-art.
 Significant progress has been achieved in developing expansion planning algorithms.
 Modern TEP approaches enable formulating complex models that include security constraints, stochastic parameters, decentralized decision making, and other features of power systems operation and control.